Anime-Vsub/.github/profile/README.md

 ## Hi there 👋

-Anime Vsub is a orig Open-source projects that provide free and private viewing of online Anime!
+Anime Vsub is a organization Open-source projects that provide free and private viewing of online Anime!

 ## Project Main
 | Platform | Version Release | Download/Website | Screenshot |